stackevo/spudreq/draft-trammell-spud-req.md

 ## Middlebox Traversal

-SPUD, including all path-to-endpoint and endpoint-to-path signaling as well as superstrate and superstrate payload, must be able to traverse middleboxes and firewalls, including those that are not SPUD-aware.
+SPUD, including all path-to-endpoint and endpoint-to-path signaling as well as superstrate and superstrate payload, should be able to traverse existing middleboxes and firewalls, including those that are not SPUD-aware.
 Therefore SPUD must be encapsulated in a transport protocol that is known to be accepted on a large fraction of paths in the Internet, or implement some form of probing to determine in advance which transport protocols will be accepted on a certain path.
 This encapsulation will require port numbers to support endpoints connected via network address and port translation (NAPT).
 We note that UDP encapsulation would meet these requirements.

 ## Low Overhead in Network Processing

-SPUD must be low-overhead, specifically requiring very little effort to recognize that a packet is a SPUD packet and to determine the tube it is associated with.
+SPUD must be desgined to have low overhead, specifically requiring very little effort to recognize that a packet is a SPUD packet and to determine the tube it is associated with.
 We note that a magic number as in
 {{protection-against-trivial-abuse}}
-would also have a low probability of colliding with any non- SPUD traffic, therefore meeting the recognition requirement.
+would also have a low probability of colliding with any non-SPUD traffic, therefore meeting the recognition requirement.
 Tube identifiers appearing directly in the encapsulation-layer header would meet the tube association requirement.

 ## Implementability in User-Space

 To enable fast deployment SPUD and superstrates must be implementable without requiring kernel replacements or modules on the endpoints, and without having special privilege (such as is required for raw packet transmission, i.e. root or "jailbreak") on the endpoints.

 We note here that UDP would meet this requirement, as nearly all operating systems and application development platforms allow a userspace application to open UDP sockets.

+We additionally note that while TCP APIs are also widely available to userspace applications, they are bound to TCP transport semantics, and generally do not provide enough control over segmentation and transmission to successfully implement superstrate transports.

-## Incremental Deployability in an Untrusted, Unreliable Environment
+## Incremental Deployability

-SPUD must operate in the present Internet.
-In order to maximize deployment, it should also be useful between endpoints even before the deployment of middleboxes that understand it.
-The information exposed over SPUD must provide incentives for adoption by both endpoints and middleboxes, and must maximize privacy (by minimizing information exposed).
-Further, SPUD must be robust to packet loss, duplication and reordering by the underlying network service.
+SPUD must be designed to operate in the present Internet, and must be designed to encourage incremental deployment.

+As endpoint implementations can change more quickly than middleboxes can be designed and deployed, a SPUD facility that was be useful between endpoints even before the deployment of middleboxes that understand it would stimulate deployment.
+The information exposed over SPUD must provide incentives for adoption by both endpoints and middleboxes.

-SPUD must work in multipath, multicast, and endpoint multi- homing environments.
+SPUD must not be designed in such a way that precludes its deployability in multipath, multicast, and/or endpoint multi-homing environments.

-Incremental deployability likely requires limitations of the vocabulary used in signaling, to ensure that each actor in a non-trusted environment has incentives to participate in the signaling protocol honestly; see
-{{I-D.trammell-stackevo-explicit-coop}} for more.

 ## No unnecessary restrictions on the superstrate